 We promote good sustainability practice and we help our clients and supply partners to do the same.
 Our environmental accreditation is independently audited every 6 months.

 As a SME, we believe it is worthwhile focusing our charitable efforts into one worthy charity, rather than many.
-Our Employee of the Year selects our Charity of the Year.
+Our Employee of the Year selects our annual chosen charity.
 For 12 months, all our company fund raising activity is done in aid of that organisation.
 This year we are fundraising for the Colchester Hospitals Charity (COHOC.)
 The charity raise money to fund support services and additional facilities at our local hospitals.
 These are just a couple of examples of the schemes and projects we run.

 Investing for the future

 Inntel is pleased to advise that it trialled its first apprenticeship position in 2013 in partnership with TheLightBulb, a local training provider.
-Inntel’s first apprentice has been very successful resulting in full time employment and we are currently looking to recruit a further 3 apprenticeships throughout the business.
+Inntel’s first apprenticeship placement was very successful resulting in full time employment for the individual at Inntel, and we are currently looking to recruit a further 3 apprentices throughout the business.
 It should also be noted that we do not adhere to the apprenticeship salary structure and pay the same wage as we would do for non-apprenticeship staff, which is aligned to the ‘living wage’ principles.

 We also operate less formal apprenticeships schemes whereby individuals that are keen to progress throughout the business or into departments outside of their current job role can ‘trial’ other jobs.
 This involves setting objectives and training schedules specific to the individuals needs to enable them to experience, at first hand their elected positions.
 If the outcome is successful for both parties, then the business will support the individual’s desire to move as much as possible.